-Why WordPress Might Need More Powerful Hosting Than You Think
+Why WordPress Is More Powerful Than You Think

 When deciding on the backend environment of a site that will serve as the place where you’ll make all changes to content and functionality, there aren’t any wrong or right answers.
 While there are some specialty cases, like e-commerce, where you’ll probably want to help yourself by choosing an e-commerce specific CMS at least as a base, you can use any solution you’d like.
 While coding a site from scratch is a perfectly suitable solution, many people opt for a CMS for a variety of reasons.